Kai Siegbahn: Biography

-Siegbahn was born in Lund, Sweden, son of Manne Siegbahn the 1924 physics Nobel Prize winner.
-Siegbahn earned his doctorate at the Stockholm University in 1944.
-He was professor at the Royal Institute of Technology 1951–1954, and then professor of experimental physics at Uppsala University 1954–1984, which was the same chair his father had held.
-He shared the 1981 Nobel Prize in Physics with Nicolaas Bloembergen and Arthur Schawlow.
-Siegbahn received half the prize "for his contribution to the development of high-resolution electron spectroscopy" while Bloembergen and Schawlow received one quarter each "for their contribution to the development of laser spectroscopy".
+Kai Manne Börje Siegbahn was born on 20 April 1918 in Lund, Sweden, the son of physicist Manne Siegbahn and Karin Högbom.
+From 1936 to 1942, Siegbahn studied physics, mathematics, and chemistry at Uppsala University.
+He received his Ph.D. in Physics from Stockholm University in 1944.
+Siegbahn was a professor at the Royal Institute of Technology in Stockholm from 1951 to 1954.
+He joined Uppsala University in 1954, where he remained until his retirement in 1984.
+He was also President of the International Union of Pure and Applied Physics from 1981 to 1984.

-Siegbahn referred to his technique as Electron Spectroscopy for Chemical Analysis (ESCA); it is now usually known as X-ray photoelectron spectroscopy (XPS).
-In 1967 he published a book, ESCA; atomic, molecular and solid state structure studied by means of electron spectroscopy.
+In 1981, Siegbahn was awarded the Nobel Prize in Physics jointly with Nicolaas Bloembergen and Arthur Schawlow.
+Siegbahn received half of the Prize "for his contribution to the development of high-resolution electron spectroscopy."
+He referred to his technique as Electron Spectroscopy for Chemical Analysis (ESCA); it is now usually known as X-ray photoelectron spectroscopy (XPS).
+In 1967, he published a book, ESCA; atomic, molecular and solid state structure studied by means of electron spectroscopy.

-He was a member of several academies and societies, including the Royal Swedish Academy of Sciences, and was president of the International Union of Pure and Applied Physics from 1981 to 1984.

 Siegbahn married Anna Brita Rhedin in 1944.
-The couple had three sons (two physicists and a biochemist).
+The couple had three sons: Per (born 1945), Hans (born 1947), and Nils (born 1953).

 Siegbahn died on 20 July 2007 at the age of 89.
-At the time of his death he was still active as a scientist at the Ångström Laboratory at Uppsala University.
+At the time of his death, he was still active as a scientist in the Ångström Laboratory at Uppsala University.